Skip to content

 helm upgrade --install -n skaha-system --values my-skaha-local-values-file.yaml skaha science-platform/skaha

-helm upgrade --install -n skaha-system --values my-scienceportal-local-values-file.yaml science-portal science-platform/scienceportal
+helm upgrade --install -n skaha-system --values my-science-portal-local-values-file.yaml science-portal science-platform/science-portal

 helm upgrade --install -n skaha-system --values my-storage-ui-local-values-file.yaml storage-ui science-platform-client/storageui